ThimalCaldera/KnowFlow---RAG-System-for-PDFs/README.md

 # KnowFlow - Chat-Driven Document Navigation

-KnowFlow is a Streamlit application that leverages the capabilities of Google Generative AI and the KnowFlow library to enable users to interact with and extract information from PDFs through a conversational interface.
+KnowFlow is a Streamlit application that leverages the capabilities of Google Generative AI (Gemini LLM) to enable users to interact with and extract information from PDFs through a conversational interface.

 ## Key Features: